Point of sale display restrictions for tobacco and e-cigarette retailers

 A prescribed tobacco notice must consist only of black text on a white background.
 The text must be no larger than 40mm in height, with the words "Tobacco products sold here" or "Cigarette cartons sold here" or "Cigarettes sold here".

-Price tickets: Price tickets are permitted but must be compliant with the regulations.
-These regulations cover the size,
+Price tickets: Price ticketsare permitted but must be compliant with the regulations.
+These regulations cover the size, colourand information that can be displayed on the tickets.
+Advertising of discounted tobacco products using 'Special' price tickets or other means is prohibited.

 Price lists: Price lists such as loose sheets of paper that can be handed to customers are not permitted.